consensusnetworks/casimir/contracts/ethereum/README.md

     J4 --> I
 ```

-### Contracts
+## Contracts

 Casimir v1 contains five internal contracts with interfaces and uses a suite of vendor contracts from Chainlink, OpenZeppelin, SSV, and Uniswap.
 All contract source code is located in the [./src/v1](./src/v1) directory.
 A Hardhat environment for development and deployment is configured in the [hardhat.config.ts](./hardhat.config.ts) file.
-The following contract scripts can be executed from the **monorepo root** directory:

-- `npm run dev:ethereum` - Run a local Ethereum network and deploy contracts
-- `npm run test:ethereum` - Run tests for the Ethereum contracts
-- `npm run clean --workspace @casimir/ethereum` - Clean the Ethereum build directory
-- `npm run build --workspace @casimir/ethereum` - Compile the Ethereum contracts

 **Internal Contracts:**